IBM/operator-for-redis-cluster/docs/docs/cookbook.md

 ## Installation

-IBM Operator for Redis Cluster is written in [Go](https://golang.org/).
+Operator for Redis Cluster is written in [Go](https://golang.org/).

 ### Required Dependencies